crownstack-guidelines/crownstack-guidelines/_posts/2017-06-30-angular-js.markdown

+---
+title:  "My Experiments with AngularJS"
+date: 2017-06-30
+author: Ajay Upreti
+categories:
+- blog
+tags:
+- frontend
+---

 I have planned to start writing about AngularJS.
-I have begun to learn AngularJS a few months back, it's a great feature for website UI developers.
+I have begun to learn AngularJS a few months back, it's a great framework for website UI developers.

 * AngularJS version 1.0 was released in 2012.
 * Reference for Angular js Tutorial: W3Schools, Tutorialspoint and C# Corner.

 ### AngularJS Basics